 Then as now, serving the needs of mission-focused organizations was a family affair for the Zielinskis.
 During the summer months when school wasn’t in session, “Mr. Z” would set out in the family car to visit clients around the country, children in tow.
 During the day, business meetings took place in the convents, monasteries, and motherhouses of clients, and at night the children were entertained by the sisters, priests, and brothers in and around those buildings.
 The Zielinski children experienced first-hand the energy and spirit Bill had first witnessed in 1953.
 It can be said that the next generation of company leaders literally grew up in the business!

 The ongoing quest to find new ways to serve clients is deeply-ingrained in Zielinski Companies’ culture.
-Today, our firm offers services in more than a dozen areas, including financial, fund development, credit cards, banking/cash management, property/facility, organizational, operational, and senior care.
+Today, our firm offers services in more than a dozen areas, including financial, planning, credit cards, banking/cash management, organizational, operational, and senior care.
 While the Sisters of St. Joseph of Carondelet, still a client after more than 60 years, continue to hold a special place in our hearts, we have expanded into new markets and our client base has grown considerably from that humble beginning in the early ‘50s.
 Throughout all the many changes over the years, the spirit of innovation lives on and the excitement the young accountant felt for his role in advancing the mission of his special clients continues within Zielinski Companies.